A/N: Warning in this chapter for some depiction of violence.

-Leandros regarded the proferred hand curiously, and too late, Gareth remembered they didn’t do handshakes in Alfheim.
-It was too intimate, they said.
+Leandros regarded the proffered hand curiously, and too late, Gareth remembered they didn’t do handshakes in Alfheim.
+They were too intimate.
 But Leandros surprised Gareth by shaking his hand, even smiling as he did.
 “Likewise.
 Ranulf, did you say?
 I know your sister.”
 Leandros paused and considered Gareth.
 “Would you say you’re…much like her?”

-“Atiuh’s word, I hope not,” Gareth said, letting out a bark of laughter.
-Again too late, Gareth remembered how Alfheim viewed open displays of emotion.
+“Atiuh’s word, I hope not,” Gareth said, laughing.
+Again too late, Gareth remembered how Alfheim viewed such open displays of emotion.

-Leandros didn’t seem offended, though.
+But Leandros surprised Gareth again by not seeming offended.
 Instead, the tension in his posture eased and his smile turned a bit more genuine.
-It made the long scar on his cheek twist.
-“I must admit that I’m glad to hear it.
+It made the scar on his cheek twist.
+“I admit I’m glad to hear it.
 Moira was, ah, difficult to persuade when my cousin and I first asked Unity for help.”

 Gareth cringed.
 “She can be like that.
 Not very empathetic, I’m afraid.
 I’m sorry.”

 “I don’t hold it against you; we don’t choose our family.”
-Leandros’ expression shifted, but the fleeting hint of scowl quickly passed with another smile.
+Leandros’ expression shifted, but the fleeting hint of scowl quickly passed.
 “And you’re certainly the friendliest of the team I’ve met so far.”

 “I’ve got to make friends somewhere,” Gareth said, pulling his cigarette case out.
 He offered it to Leandros.
 “Would you like one?”